Corporate Governance Guidelines and Board Charter

 9. Competitive Interlocks.
 In accordance with United States federal antitrust laws, no director may serve on the Board of any company that competes with the Company, if either company derives a statutorily specified amount of revenues from providing services that both companies offer in markets in which both companies are active.
 To facilitate compliance with these laws, all directors must (a) inform the Company of all companies that they serve as directors, (b) inform the Company before joining any other board and obtain the approval of the Nominating and Corporate Governance Committee before joining any other for-profit board and (c) carefully monitor the activities of companies in which they participate to anticipate interlocks.

 10. Size of the Board.
 Subject to the articles of the Company, the Board determines the number of directors.
-The Board believes that, given the size of the Company, seven is an appropriate number of directors.
+The Board believes that, given the size of the Company, eight is an appropriate number of directors.

 11. Director Responsibilities.
 Directors must perform the roles and functions described in these guidelines and the charters of all Committees on which they serve.
 They must devote sufficient time and resources to carry out their duties and responsibilities effectively.
 They must make every effort to attend each meeting of the Board and all Committees on which they serve, and they must review all materials distributed to them in advance of each such meeting.
 In discharging responsibilities as a director, a director is entitled to rely in good faith on reports or other information provided by the Company’s management, independent auditors, and other persons as to matters the director reasonably believes to be within such other person’s professional or expert competence and who has been selected with reasonable care by or on behalf of the Company.
 Attendance by telephone, electronic or other communication facilities as permit all persons participating in the meeting to communicate with each other simultaneously and instantaneously may be used to facilitate a director’s attendance.
 Directors must comply with all applicable laws, including the applicable securities laws and, with respect to their activities relating to the Company, the Business Corporations Act (Ontario) (the “OBCA").